locphattruong/locphattruong.github.io/content/news/TFM-defence/index.md

 ---
-title: I extended my research stay in Human Pose Recovery and Behavior Analysis (HuPBA) group 😁
+title: I successfully defended my Master thesis at The Annual Catalan Meeting on Computer Vision (ACMCV) 2025 🎉
 summary:
-date: 2025-09-17
+date: 2025-09-16

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.